NickyFrs/hma-bds/README.md

 - Manual testing was carried out on all the links and buttons on every page - all links in the footers and the navbars.
 - The read more and submit buttons were all checked as well.
-- The collapse feature on About page works fine.
+- The collapse feature on the About page works fine.
 - The website was inspected using Google Chrome Dev Tools to view it on mobile and tablet versions.
 Each page was viewed and tested in these views.
-- A small and quick peer review was carried out for look and responsiveness which came up with possitive feedback.
+- A small and quick peer review was carried out for look and responsiveness which came up with positive feedback.

 **Site Responsiveness**

-To ensure compatibility and responsiveness I tested the site on multiple browsers and devices:
+To ensure compatibility and responsiveness, I tested the site on multiple browsers and devices:

 - **Browsers:** Chrome, Opera, FireFox, Edge

-- **Devices:** In addition to testing responsivness with chrome, Firefox, Edge inspector emulator tool I also asked four people to test on their mobile devicesand computers.
+- **Devices:** In addition to testing responsivness with Chrome, Firefox, Edge inspector emulator tool, I also asked four people to test on their mobile devices and computers.

 **Contact Form**

-There are two conact forms on the site.
+There are two contact forms on the site.

-If a site visitor is interested in contacting the school or booking a trialthe form will:
+If a site visitor is interested in contacting the school or booking a trial, the form will:

-1. Try to submit the empty form and verify that an error message about the required fields(name and email) appears
+1. Try to submit the empty form and verify that an error message about the required fields (name and email) appears
 2. Try to submit the form with an invalid email address and verify that a relevant error message appears
 3. Try to submit the form with all inputs valid and verify that a success message appears.